devflowinc/ruby-sdk/docs/AuthApi.md

 > logout

-logout
+Logout

-logout  Invalidate your current auth credential stored typically stored in a cookie.
+Logout  Invalidate your current auth credential stored typically stored in a cookie.
 This does not invalidate your API key.

 ### Examples